Hatem-Zehir/hatem-zehir.github.io/_pages/about.md

 ---

 # About Me 👋
-I hold a PhD in electronics and am a researcher and developer specializing in deep learning, biometric systems, and TinyML applications.
-My work bridges edge AI algorithms with practical, real-world implementations, particularly in healthcare and embedded systems.
+I am a researcher with a PhD in electronics and expertise in deep learning, biometric systems, signal and image processing, and TinyML applications in academic research.
+By combining these skills, I tackle key challenges in bringing edge AI algorithms into real-world use, driving innovations in healthcare and embedded systems to deliver intelligent and efficient solutions.

 # 🔬 Research Interests:
 - Biometric Identification: Leveraging ECG, voice, and online handwritten signatures for secure and accurate authentication.